mennolui/wp-foyer/README.txt

 * Default: Displays a background only.
 * Text: Displays some text.
 * Post: Displays title, date and content of a post, and optionally the featured image.
+* Recent posts: Displays a slide for each recent post.
 * Event: Displays title and details of an event, with its featured image as default background (requires Theater for WordPress).
 * Upcoming events: Displays a slide for each upcoming event (requires Theater for WordPress).
 * External web page: Displays a web page to your liking.